pfinal-nc/pfinal-nc.github.io/docs/golang/mastering-go-testing-advanced-techniques.md

 }
 ```

-## 5. Benchmarking
+## 5. Benchmarking and Performance Testing

-Benchmarking helps identify performance bottlenecks in your code.
+Benchmarking is crucial for identifying performance bottlenecks and ensuring your code meets performance requirements.
+Go's built-in benchmarking tools are powerful and easy to use.

+### 5.1.
+Basic Benchmarking

+Benchmark functions start with `Benchmark` and receive a `*testing.B` parameter.

 ```go
 // math_test.go